 Vendors must report daily gross sales to The Food Trust.
 Gross sales include all cash, credit, debit, EBT, Food Bucks, Farmers Market Nutrition Program, and pre-order sales.
-During the 2023 season, sales can be reported through the Marketspread portal.
+Sales can be reported through the Marketspread portal.
 Paper versions of sales reports are available if needed.
-Vendors who fail to report accurate sales may be audited and may be subject to fines and/or penalties.
+Vendors may be audited and those that fail to report accurate sales may be subject to fines and/or penalties.